JG-Cloud/DocuGPT/README.md

-# DocuGPT - a webapp to ask your doc questions
+# DocuGPT - a webapp to talk with your documents

 #### Video Demo:
 #### Description: Upload any PDF, TXT, DOCX file to the web-app and ask questions about the content using OpenAI LLMs